Donearm/Scientia/content/writing/Technical_Writing.md

 * **Cost**: a breakdown of the costs for each deliverable
 * **Disclaimer**: add one that states that the ultimate responsibility for the accuracy of the content is of the client and/or developers
 * **Terms**: payment schedule, cancellation policy and other legal terms

+### Tackling a new technical writing project

+A series of questions to help starting out with a new project, from the very beginning when nothing is known about it.

+* What is this product?
+Why would anyone want it?
+	* Answer should come from asking SMEs and researching, not from a marketing standpoint
+* How does the product fit in the ecosystem, if at all?
+Does it have any dependencies?
+* Where can I acquire this product, and what versions exist?
+* How do I install the product?
+What are the basic configuration options?
+* What does a simple, start to finish, operation look like?
+	* Any operation will do but it should take users from nothing to something, convince readers that they learned something valuable